 After the upgrade implementation, the old ETH blockchain may hold some value till the time miners completely switch to the new chain.
 However, there wouldn’t be any more planned updates for it, which will push the original Ethereum blockchain close to $0.

 As mentioned before, Constantinople upgrade will implement the EIP 1234 which includes the implementation of block reward reduction.
 This reduction of block rewards from 3 ETH to 2 ETH per block is termed as Thirdening.
 This reduction is a reward adjustment of -33% and hence the name Thirdening.

 The Block Reward Projections- post thirdening

 From the average data collected by Etherscan over the past year, the supply of ether increases by 20,300 Ether per day.
 When the rewards are reduced to 2 ETH/block by the upgrade, there will be a reduction of 33% ETH in the reward for every regular block mined.
 In short, after the Constantinople hard fork, the total new Ether supply will reduce from 20,300 ETH/day to 13,400 ETH/day.

 The Miner Response to Thirdening

-A natural reaction towards the reduction in rewards would be a decline in the number of miners in the network.
-However miner response is not easily measurable.
-It depends on a number of factors such as the price of electricity, hash rates, the difficulty of mining and price of Ether.
+A natural reaction to the reduction in rewards would be a decline in the number of miners in the network.
+However, the miner response is not easily measurable.
+It depends on a number of factors such as the price of electricity, hash rates, the difficulty of mining, and the price of Ether.

 Looking for help here?